 Simply put, an air conditioner draws the hot air out of your room and pumps cold air back in to cool it down.
 These machines are able to control your indoor temperature, humidity, and to an extent, the air quality.

 An air purifier cycles your home’s air through a series of filters or neutralizes them through a process called ionization.
 These systems remove particles and contaminants that are known for lowering the quality of your indoor air.
 These devices don’t control the temperature or humidity.

-Air Purifier vs Air Conditioner Comparison Chart
+Air Purifier vs Air Conditioner (or Cooler) Comparison Chart

 |Criteria||Air Purifier||Air Conditioner|

 |Application||Cleans indoor air by removing airborne contaminants, allergens, germs, smoke, and odors||Cools indoor temperature|